Abkhazia conflict: Background

 The written history of Abkhazia largely begins with the colonization by Ancient Greeks of its coast in the 6th-5th centuries BC.
 During this time, the territory was part of the western Georgian kingdom of Colchis (Egrisi).
 During the Antiquity, various tribes were recorded on the territory today known as Abkhazia: Moschi, Sanigs, Misimians, Apsilae and Abasgois.
 Moschi, Sanigs and Misimians were known to have Georgian (Kartvelian) origin, while origin of Apsilae and Abasgois is disputed, with some scholars considering them to be Kartvelian tribes, while others regard them as being ancestors of people today called as Abkhazians.
 Throughout Antiquity, the territory was controlled by Pontus, the Roman Empire, and the Byzantine Empire.
-Local tribes played a huge role into consolidation of local population into single unit.
+Local tribes played a huge role in the consolidation of local population into a single unit.
 They managed to break free from the Byzantine Empire in the 8th century and establish their independent kingdom.
 During this time, the term "Apkhazeti" first appeared in the Georgian annals, which is of Mingrelian (Western Georgian) origin, "Apkha" meaning back or shoulder.
 The term gave rise to the name "Abkhazia", which is used today in most foreign languages.
 It was used to denote whole Abasgia (Byzantine name for the territory).
 The medieval Kingdom of Abkhazia managed to unite whole Western Georgia into a single political entity and transferred its capital to the Georgian city of Kutaisi.
 Although the origin of this kingdom's ruling family is still disputed, most scholars agree that the Abkhazian kings were Georgian in culture and language.
 The kingdom is frequently referred in modern history writing as the Egrisi-Abkhazian kingdom due to the fact that medieval authors viewed the new monarchy as a successor state of Egrisi and sometimes used the terms interchangeably.
 In order to eliminate the Byzantine religious influence, the dynasty subordinated the local dioceses to the Georgian Orthodox patriarchate of Mtskheta.